This guide is also available in Welsh (Cymraeg).

 You can change from being either:

-- joint tenants to tenants in common, for example if you divorce or separate and want to leave your share of the property to someone else
+- joint tenants to tenants in common, for example if you get a divorce or separate and want to leave your share of the property to someone else

 - tenants in common to joint tenants, for example if you get married and want to have equal rights to the whole property

 There’s no fee to do this.